Mark Geragos

-Mark John Geragos (born October 5, 1957) is an American criminal defense lawyer and the managing partner of Geragos & Geragos, in Los Angeles.
+Mark John Geragos (born October 5, 1957) is an American criminal defense lawyer and the managing partner of the law firm Geragos & Geragos.

 Early life and education

 Geragos was born in Los Angeles, California, where he attended Flintridge Preparatory School in La Cañada, graduating with honors.
 He earned his bachelor's degree from Haverford College, in 1979, double-majoring in anthropology and sociology, then his Juris Doctor (J.D.) from Loyola Law School at the Loyola Marymount University in 1982.
 He was admitted to the State Bar of California in 1983.

 An Armenian-American, Geragos maintains a close relationship with the Armenian community.
 He has earned praise from the Armenian National Committee of America, and serves on the Advisory Committee of Birthright Armenia, as the chairman of Armenian Bone Marrow Donor Registry, and also is involved with the Armenian religious community.
 He has been a member of the Armenia Fund International Board of Trustees since 2006.